were1708/were1708/README.md

 Hi there!
 I'm currently a computer science student at the University of California, Santa Cruz 🎓.
 I'm passionate about using technology to solve real-world problems and I enjoy learning new programming languages and frameworks 💻🔍.
-I have experience in a variety of programming languages such as C++, Java, and Python 💻.
+I have experience in a variety of programming languages such as C++, JavaScript, and Python 💻.
 I've worked on projects such as:

 - A React app to assist content creators create captions for their videos!